 Q: Can the Zones feature display a video in the center of a 2x2 video wall, overlapping the other 4 screens, and have different content played in the unused areas around it?

 The zones feature allows user to have a video wall playing different content within one layout.
 To achieve the desired effect you could either setup a 3x3 video wall (with the single monitor in the middle playing different video than the outer ring of 8 displays surrounding it) or a 4x4 video wall (where you could have a 2x2 in the middle).

-Alternatively, using one of the integrated content management systems you could achieve the desired effect by mapping a single session container to the entire wall (regardless of size) and control the "picture in picture" zone size within the content management system.
+Alternatively, using one of the integrated content management systems you could achieve the desired effect by mapping a single source to the entire wall (regardless of size) and control the "picture in picture" zone size within the content management system.